 On January 27, 2010, we were named a defendant in a lawsuit, Nikki Meierdiercks et al. v.
-8x8, Inc., filed by three former employees in Santa Clara County Superior Court as a putative class action seeking damages and various penalties under the California Labor Code for alleged unpaid overtime, meal breaks, rest breaks and alleged late wage payments and unreimbursed business expenses.
-The Plaintiffs' filed a First Amended Complaint on April 29, 2010 and we filed our Answer to the First Amended Complaint on May 26, 2010.
-We have factual and legal defenses to these claims and are presenting a vigorous defense.
-Plaintiffs have not made a specific monetary demand and we cannot estimate potential liability in this case at this early stage of litigation.
+8x8, Inc., filed by three former employees in Santa Clara County Superior Court (the "Court") as a putative class action seeking damages and various penalties under the California Labor Code for alleged unpaid overtime, meal breaks, rest breaks and alleged late wage payments and unreimbursed business expenses.
+On November 9, 2010, the Company entered into a memorandum of understanding with the plaintiffs to settle the lawsuit for \$625,000.
+We accrued this \$625,000 in the third quarter of fiscal 2011.
+The settlement amount is still subject to approval by the Court, though the Company does not expect to incur any substantial amounts related to this litigation in the future.